 With roots in Tijuana and Jalisco, the traditional slow-roasted birria de res dish has been reimagined into quesabirria tacos.
 These tacos manage to be all things all at once: crispy, juicy, and cheesy.
 And as if that wasn’t enough, there’s also the consomé made from the stewed meat that becomes a dip for the cheesy tacos.
-Whether it’s the cheesiness or the crunchiness that’s calling you, check out this list of my nine favorite spots for quesabirria tacos in the city.
+Whether it’s the cheesiness or the crunchiness that’s calling you, check out this list of my eight favorite spots for quesabirria tacos in the city.

 After a fire closed their Pilsen restaurant last summer, Jarabe is now operating out of Dr. Murphy’s Food Hall in Tri-Taylor.
 But you’ll still find wine and cream-colored heirloom corn lining the counter, which is used to make masa for their hand-pressed tortillas.
 The quesabirria tacos are rich, and their escabeche adds a brightly flavored crunch.
 Do yourself a favor and grab a few of their cochinita pibil tacos and a cucumber agua fresca while you’re here, too.
 You’ll be happy you did.